 - Nausea and/or vomiting

 Acute pancreatitis happens suddenly and lasts a matter of days.
-It is an inflammatory condition of the pancreas that may go away on its own in mild cases, but can have life-threatening consequences if not treated properly.
-Gallstones, stones in the gallbladder, is the common cause of acute pancreatitis.
+It is an inflammatory condition of the pancreas that may go away on its own in mild cases but can have life-threatening consequences if not treated properly.
+Gallstones, stones in the gallbladder, are the common cause of acute pancreatitis.
 The gallstones cause an obstruction of pancreatic fluid and bile into the duct, both resulting in injury to the pancreas.
 Other causes could be:

 - Heavily consuming alcohol

 Symptoms of acute pancreatitis are similar to pancreatitis including:

 Patients with persistent inflammation of the pancreas can develop chronic pancreatitis, which can cause permanent damage.
 You can be more susceptible to chronic pancreatitis if you: